 The standing postural screen was important for Mr. B. as it was the body posture that he assumed while voiding urine.
 In 2007, Hodges P.W. et al. found that pelvic floor muscle activity was modulated by the abdominal wall muscles in quiet standing.
 They observed six female and one male subject’s pelvic floors in standing using surface EMG.
 They found that measures of intra-abdominal pressure recordings (using gastric pressure sensors and anal pressure balloons) were associated with changes in EMG recordings of the pelvic floor.
 Moreover, there were larger changes in the EMG recordings on expiration indicating that the action of the abdominal wall muscles impacts resting tone of the pelvic floor for the task of breathing while standing.
 From the findings of this study it is plausible that standing thorax and pelvic posture may impact the resting tone of the pelvic floor via the function of the abdominal wall muscles in breathing (particularly the external and internal obliques and diaphragm).
 If there is non-optimal alignment of the thorax or pelvis in standing there may be altered neuromuscular activation of the diaphragm and abdominal wall.
 This could result in changes in pelvic floor muscle tone in standing which may alter urinary function.

 There were no reported symptoms in standing when assessed.
 For optimal alignment in standing, there should be neutral rotation of the cranium, there should be no side-flexion or rotation of the neck when the gaze is straight ahead, there should be no rotation or side-flexion of the thorax, normal cervical and lumbar lordosis and thoracic kyphosis should be maintained.
 There should be no intra-pelvic torsion (IPT) or transverse plane rotation (TPR) of the pelvis, the sacrum should remain nutated relative to both innominates, and the femoral head should be centered in the acetabulum bilaterally.
 On assessment of Mr. B.’s standing posture, there was an intracranial torsion to the right (ICT R), his 5th cervical vertebrae was side-flexed and rotated to the left, his ninth thoracic ring was translated left, rotated right, his pelvis was rotated in the transverse plane to the right (TPR R), his left SI joint was unlocked in standing and his left femoral head was forward (congruent with his TPR R).
-The impact of these areas of FLT were determined in order to find drivers for the standing task because this would affect neuromuscular function of the pelvic floor.
+The impact of these areas were determined in order to find drivers for the standing task because this would affect neuromuscular function of the pelvic floor.